How To Code Sign Windows Kernel Drivers using EV?

 Upload Signed Driver

-Step 5: Select the Windows Operating System versions with which your driver is completely compatible.
+Step 5: Select the Windows Operating System versions with which your driver is entirely compatible.

 Step 6: Wait for the process to complete by analyzing the progress bar.

-Step 7: When Microsoft will complete its process, you will see a download button.
+Step 7: When Microsoft completes its process, you will see a download button.
 Click on download signed files and store the file on your machine.

 Driver Signing Process

-Step 8: Open the file properties and you will see Microsoft has signed the driver.
+Step 8: Open the file properties to see that Microsoft has signed the driver.

 Downloads Signed Driver File